Decision Website Design

 .

 Consensus is the goal.
-Consensus is the process of seeking solutions that everyone can agree to.
+Consensus is the process of seeking solutions that most everyone can agree to.
 It usually means compromise or compensation, or at least addressing all of the opposing views.
 Consensus forces us to acknowledge that our opinions are often not taking everything into account.
 Consensus recognizes the complexity of life and the diversity of how we want to live.

 .